 As a UK contractor, when you bill a client for your work, what details should your self-employed independent contractor invoice include?
-Indeed, when you run your own business, what should we consider if we think about how to invoice as a contractor?
+Indeed, when you run your own company or business, what should we consider regarding how to invoice as a contractor?
 When invoicing, there’s certain UK invoice requirements (UK) to fulfil when you’re sending contractor invoices to clients or customers.
-Therefore, getting the correct IT contractor invoice details are requisite from the outset when you’re working for yourself.
-Therefore, in this guide, we’ll research which contracting details to show on your bill and the contractor billing process.
+Therefore, getting the correct IT contractor invoice details are essential from the outset after you form your own UK company.
+In this guide, we’ll research which contracting details to include and the contractor billing process.
 What’s more, we’ll discover the contractor invoicing requirements (UK), how to invoice a client correctly and invoicing software for contractors.
-What’s more, when you create an invoice for contract work, we’ll go over the correct details to include and what to show as payment terms for contractors.
+Furthermore, when you create an invoice for contract work, we’ll go over the correct legal details to include and what to show as payment terms for contractors.

-Many UK contractors will investigate where and how to obtain free contractor invoice templates.
+Many UK contractors investigate where and how to obtain free contractor invoice templates.
 As a result, it’s ideal to have a UK contractor invoice template which they can use to bill to their client.
 Therefore, in this guide we’ll show an example of how this might look.
 Indeed, you can view our example invoice (UK) as it shows how to make an invoice (UK).
-As a result, once you have completed some work, you can send your sole trader or company invoice on to the client before receiving payment.
+In summary, once you’ve completed some work, you can create and send your sole trader or company invoice on to the client before receiving payment.

 Initial thoughts on your contractor invoice

-As a UK business owner, it is important that you know how invoicing for contractors actually works.
-Certainly, this a key part of contracting day to day when you run your business.
-As you perform your work for your company you will need to bill for your work on a periodic basis.
-This will usually be every week or every month, whatever is agreed with your client.
+As a UK business owner, it’s important that you know how invoicing for contractors works.
+Certainly, this is a key part of contracting day to day when you run your business.
+As you perform your work for your company you’ll need to bill for your work on a periodic basis.
+This’ll usually be every week or every month, whatever is agreed with your client.
 When you know your contractor invoicing cycle for your current client, you should know how to bill them.

 When we look at how to invoice a company for contract work, you bill for your contractor hours worked and perhaps even expenses incurred.
-However, when you do this there is a certain process to follow.
-What’s more, you also need to show certain details on the bill to your client.
+However, when you do this there’s a certain process to follow.
 Therefore, let’s now take the time to investigate how to invoice as an independent contractor.
 In addition, let’s consider what should be on an invoice and how to do this correctly.

 Some common questions and thoughts will arise from UK contractors in terms of how to create an invoice for contract work.
 Such questions will likely arise at the outset, when you go UK contracting for the first time.
-Therefore, these will include:
+Therefore, these‘ll include: